rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 ### EDHOC Server Example

 An EDHOC Server Example is provided at `examples/edhoc-tests/edhoc-test-server.c ` together with the corresponding EDHOC plug test resource at
 `examples/edhoc-tests/res-edhoc.c`.
 The specific example runs the EDHOC Responder protocol role on the CoAP server.
-Can runs on constrained device or natively at a host together with the RPL border router role.
-Also can runs on constrained device as RPL node by defined the `EDHOC_RPL_NODE` macro to 1.

 The Server Identity must be selected at:
 ```c